bio-comp/idiffir/doc/_build/html/_sources/tutorial.txt

 Getting chromosomal read depths ...............................
-Now we are prepared to generate chromsomal read depths from the alignments using :program:`getDepths.py`.
+Now we are prepared to generate chromosomal read depths from the alignments using :program:`getDepths.py`.

 .. program-output:: getDepths.py --help